techidaily/site-ai-video-translation/source/_posts/new-in-2024-translate-videos-and-subtitles-with-veedio.md

 ![how to translate with Veed – Step 4](https://images.wondershare.com/virbo/article/veed-translate-05.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fJlICvacgJY?si=jNeijBVj7ia4ammA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Veed automatically detects the language in the video.
 So, take a look at all the other settings, like the language you want to translate into and content quality and click Translate.
 Veed will start generating the translation in your preferred language.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/c17xsnbinCQ?si=xHKslFgC3QbxY4qW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: The Best Alternative to Veed.io